Genes are contained in chromosomes, which are in the cell nucleus.

 There are several types of chromosome abnormalities.
 A person may have an abnormal number of chromosomes or have abnormal areas on one or more chromosomes.
 Many such abnormalities can be diagnosed before birth (see Testing for chromosome and gene abnormalities).

 Abnormal numbers of nonsex chromosomes usually result in severe abnormalities.
-For example, receiving an extra nonsex chromosome can be fatal to a fetus or can lead to abnormalities such as Down syndrome, which commonly results from a person having three copies of chromosome 21.
+For example, receiving an extra nonsex chromosome may be fatal to a fetus or lead to abnormalities such as Down syndrome, which commonly results from a person having three copies of chromosome 21.
 Absence of a nonsex chromosome is fatal to the fetus.

 Large areas on a chromosome may be abnormal, usually because a whole section was left out (called a deletion) or mistakenly placed in another chromosome (called translocation).
 For example, chronic myelogenous leukemia is sometimes caused by translocation of part of chromosome 9 onto chromosome 22.
 This abnormality can be inherited or be the result of a new mutation.